The Monumental Core of Park Güell is open every day of the year, in two time-bands:

 Which parts of Park Güell can be visited free of charge?

-The tickets for Park Güell provide access to the Monumental Zone, the most vulnerable, heavily visited and fragile part.
+The tickets for Park Güell provide access to the Monumental Core, the most vulnerable, heavily visited and fragile part.
 But the Park does have other freely accessible zones, as shown on this map.

-Why is access to the Monumental Zone of Park Güell regulated?
+Why is access to the Monumental Core of Park Güell regulated?

-What exact space does the Monumental Zone occupy?
+What exact space does the Monumental Core occupy?

 Which local residents can have a free-access card?